|Founded in 1966|

 WHY NOT JOIN US ?

 We are always on the look out for new voices in the choir.
-We rehearse weekly in the Blackfriars area.
+We rehearse weekly on Monday evenings from 7pm to 9.30pm in the Blackfriars area (from 26 January our rehearsal location will move to Clerkenwell).
 If you feel like singing in our exciting and stimulating choir please contact our Hon.
 Secretary, Robert Hugill, and arrange to come along.
 Membership is via an informal audition.